ACRG-Bristol/acrg/filename_conventions.md

 ```[emissions_directory]/domain/species_*.nc ```

 - domain: NAME domain
 - species: (all lowercase) species to grab emissions for.
-Also used to signify sectors etc
+Also used to signify sectors by adding a -, eg ch4-wetlands